willhansen/RoyaltyOffRevenueLicense/royalty_off_revenue_license.md

  - There is a direct financial incentive for the software creator to want the software user to make more money.
 The alternative is a one time license fee, which would incentivize the software to "look shiny", but have no direct motivation for actual usefulness.
  - It's not "profit" based, so the royalties are not vulnerable to arbitrary expenses and "hollywood accounting"

-I want this license to be "fire and forget", just slap it on uploaded code and you're done.
+This license is "fire and forget", just slap it on uploaded code and you're done.

 If a library with this license includes another library with this license, the percentages add up through the inclusion tree (watch out for this going over 100%).
 If you include two libraries, and each of those include the same version of a third one, you only need to pay royalties to the third one once, not once per library that uses it.
 This means that each additional library you include in something will progressively cost less as you include more.
 Note that you pay royalties to every library in the tree directly, not in a chain of middlemen through the tree.

-If someone forks a library with this license, they can't change the original royalty, but they can add another one for the modification.
-I am imagining pull requests would include a negotiation for folding the additional royalty into the original royalty percentage, and the related rights for future modifications.
+If someone forks a library with this license, they can't change the original royalty, but they can add another one.
+I am imagining pull requests could involve granting rights to modify the new royalty for market reasons given certain legal obligations (eventually).

 In the future maybe:

- - A minimum revenue before the royalties kick in.
-Because who wants to write or cash cheques for 5 cents?
- - A cap on royalties paid per year.
-Because past a certain point it becomes cheaper to rewrite the software from scratch than pay a small percentage of massive revenue.
-Downside: incentives stop when the royalties do.
- - Some way to apply this to tools like text editors and compilers.
-Because tools to make better tools should have incentives to be made.
- - Some sort of time dependence on the royalty.  (or just allow market forces to take care of this?)
  - Something for Software As A Service, like the Affero GPL.
 Because making better websites is good.
  - Explicitly allow static linking, to allow for better optimizations
+ - Expand more on the use case of tools such as editors and compilers, to incentivize their development.

 The goals of this license are as follows.
 If the legalities of the license do not line up with these goals, the next version of the license should be changed to line up with these goals: